Joy Holmes: Honors and personal life

 Between 1989 and 1991, Holmes was on consecutive All-Big Ten teams.
 From Purdue, Holmes was named Best Defensive Player during 1989 and Most Valuable Player in 1990.
 She was an MVP and Athlete of the Year during 1991.
 Throughout 1991, she was the Athlete of the Decade and on the All-Decade Team for the university.
 She was also an All-America player for Kodak and the United States Basketball Writers Association.

 In other 1991 awards, she was the Big Ten Conference Women's Basketball Player of the Year and was an All-Decade player.
 Holmes was one of the recipients of the Big Ten Medal of Honor and Big Ten Athlete of the Year.
 From publications, she received that year's Chicago Tribune Silver Basketball.
 In 1997, Holmes became part of the Leroy Keyes Purdue Athletics Hall of Fame.
 Holmes Harris joined the Ohio Basketball Hall of Fame in 2016.
 During 2017, Purdue created bobbleheads of Holmes-Harris.
 She is married and has three children.
-Her son, Gary, is a professional basketball player for the Orlando Magic.
+Her son, Gary, is a professional basketball player for the Milwaukee Bucks.